• Skip to primary navigation

 Olympic Birthday Party - SnapHappyMom.com

-With threw our four year old a fun Winter-Themed Olympic birthday party.
+Because our son is glued to the Olympics every time they air, we threw our four-year-old a fun winter-themed Olympic birthday party.
 My little guy adores sports of all kinds, and we've had Olympic re-enactments ever since London!

 Here's how we threw an Olympics birthday party for young children, complete with SUPER easy food ideas and all the games & events we did.